mrisher/smtp-sts/mta-sts.md

-When sending to an MX at a domain for which the sender has a valid, non-expired MTA-STS policy, a sending MTA honoring MTA-STS applies the result of a policy validation one of two ways, depending on the value of the policy `mode` field:
+When sending to an MX at a domain for which the sender has a valid, non-expired MTA-STS policy, a sending MTA honoring MTA-STS applies the result of a policy validation failure one of two ways, depending on the value of the policy `mode`
+field:

 1. `report`: In this mode, sending MTAs merely send a report (as described in the TLSRPT specification (TODO: add ref)) indicating policy application